See, Play and Learn

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Article: Clinical analysis of cervical intraepithelial neoplasia with vaginal intraepithelial neoplasia.
+- Article: A single-institutional retrospective analysis of factors related to vaginal intraepithelial neoplasia.

 - Vaginal Cancer -- see more articles